 After a sharp psychometric analysis conducted by the psychometrician of the European Board of Medical Assessors (EBMA) Carlos Collares, Practicum Script has been backed up in terms of validity, reliability, and acceptability.
 The annual conference of EBMA, held in Helsinki (Finland) from the 10th to the 12th of November, was the opportunity to share this good news with a short communication delivered by Prof Collares, who left a take home message: “Practicum Script can contribute to improve the clinical care decisions of future physicians by helping students to develop effective thinking skills to deal with complexity and ambiguity in clinical practice.”

 Helsinki - November 15, 2022.
 Each year the EBMA conference is a much-valued opportunity for those involved in assessment in medical education to meet, learn, and share their experiences.
 This year Practicum Script announced the psychometric results of its application at undergraduate level.
 The findings support the conclusion that “Practicum Script is a useful resource to help students strengthen their clinical reasoning skills and their ability to manage uncertainty in clinical practice, with evidence of reliability and validity, in addition to a high level of acceptability”.
-Prof Carlos Collares took the floor in a morning intervention on Saturday 12 of November.
+Prof Carlos Collares took the floor in a morning intervention on Saturday the 12th of November.

-In a call centered on “Paradigms in Assessment”, EBMA welcomed the work done together with the Practicum Foundation, which is the integral developer of the Practicum Script clinical reasoning simulator, to develop effective approaches tailored towards the development of clinical thinking skills.
+In a call centred on “Paradigms in Assessment”, EBMA welcomed the work done together with the Practicum Foundation, which is the integral developer of the Practicum Script clinical reasoning simulator, to develop effective approaches tailored towards the development of clinical thinking skills.
 According to Prof. Collares, “there are currently no standardised approaches for assessment of clinical reasoning skills, and Practicum Script represents a unique opportunity to address cognitive training and its measurement.”

 According to Prof. Collares introduction, Practicum Script is an innovative educational e-solution targeting medical students, and formerly CME/CPD.
 It is designed to foster users’ reasoning and expertise development through challenging clinical cases in which expert clinical judgments often diverge.
 The model features a comprehensive assessment of different stages of decision-making skills, from hypothesis generation to hypothesis evaluation, involving a probabilistic approach, a feedback model based on experts’ opinion, and evidence-based medicine, as well as an ongoing clinical debate among participants.